Scientific Exchange Grants

 Q: When will I receive a decision on my grant proposal?

-Q: I am still waiting for a decision on my proposal, but the start date of my research visit is approaching.
+Q: I am waiting for a decision on my proposal, but the start date of my research visit is approaching.
 Can I still start my research visit?

 Q: I am still waiting for a decision on my proposal, but the start date of my research visit is approaching.
 Can I postpone my research visit?